Jerry Falwell Jr. Out ‘Indefinitely’ at Liberty University After Unzipped Pants Photo

 “Jerry Falwell Jr’s ongoing behavior is appalling,” Walker wrote on Twitter.
 “I’m convinced Falwell should step down."

 Politico’s investigation also accused him of funneling university resources into real-estate deals that benefited his family and associates, as well as awarding school contracts to his pals.
-He’s denied any wrongdoing.
+He’s denied sharing the picture of his wife and any wrongdoing.

-The evangelical leader also made the controversial decision to have all Liberty students return to campus in the fall semester despite the coronavirus pandemic and public health experts warning against the move.
+In June, Falwell was forced to make yet another public apology amid uproar over his May 27 tweet in which he said he’d only wear a coronavirus mask if it had the 1984 photo allegedly showing Virginia Gov. Ralph Northam in blackface emblazoned on it.
+At least three black university employees resigned as a result of the tweet.

+“After listening to African American LU leaders and alumni over the past week and hearing their concerns, I understand that by tweeting an image to remind all of the governor’s racist past, I actually refreshed the trauma that image had caused and offended some by using the image to make a political point,” Falwell wrote.
+“Based on our long relationships, they uniformly understood this was not my intent, but because it was the result, I have deleted the tweet and apologize for any hurt my effort caused, especially within the African American community.”